Kipkoech99/MarketPulse/README.md

 ## Contact

-For inquiries or support, please contact Wellington at wellingtonmwadali@gmail.com.
+For inquiries or support, please contact Kipkoech at kipkoechevans99@@gmail.com.

 ---